JessAlvess/bash-script-linux-server/iac-file-server/README.md

 ## Usage

 This project was developed for didatics purposes.
+The main objective is to automate the installation of a file server.